 Kuosmanen’s film, poetically shot in glorious black and white by J.P.
 Passi (co-director, in 2012, of the delightful documentary The Punk Syndrome), evolves mainly around the characters of Mäki, his girlfriend and his trainer (colorfully played by Eero Milonoff).
 What sets Olli Mäki apart from numerous boxing films is the focus on the relationship.
 There is always, in these productions, a love interest, but they are ultimately about performance.
 They are not the main course.

 The Happiest Day in the Life of Olli Mäki is mostly a peaceful and romantic affair with a carefully crafted dose of humoresque moments.
 Actors Jarkko Lahti and Oona Airola have a good chemistry as a screen couple.
-The result is an highly sympathetic view of the boxer avoiding the usual portray of the beauty and the beast of the ring.
+The result is a highly sympathetic view of the boxer avoiding the usual portrayal of the beauty and the beast of the ring.

 A good boxing film for a date?
 You bet.

 *** For Montrealers, the film is shown March 16, 17 and 18 , 7:30 PM at PHI.